Old San Juan San Juan, Puerto Rico Travel Guide

 Experiences focus on natural surroundings, away from city settings.

 Major Online Travel Agencies (OTAs) like Booking.com, Agoda, IHG Hotels, and Hostelworld are widely used.
 Vacation Rental Platforms: Airbnb and Vrbo are popular for apartments.
-Direct Hotel Websites: Sometimes present exclusive deals or better cancellation policies than OTAs.
+Direct Hotel Websites: Sometimes present exclusive offers or better cancellation policies than OTAs.

 Deposit and Cancellation Policies: Vary significantly by property and platform.
 Review specific terms carefully.
 Seasonal Price Fluctuations: Highest prices during dry season (winter/spring) and around U.S. Public holidays.
 Prices decrease during summer and fall months.